 Determine the National Representative for your country.
 Your National Representative will be able to assist you with any specific national issues.
 Determine if there are any JACIE Inspectors in your country, as they may be willing to assist you with a mock inspection.
 If you do approach an inspector and they conduct a mock inspection, you must inform the JACIE Office.
 This inspector will not be considered for participation in the actual inspection.

-Complete the rest of your application form and submit it along with the Inspection Checklist to email@example.com.
+Complete your application form and submit it to firstname.lastname@example.org.
 You may need to respond to requests for information or clarification.

 Once your application is approved, you must approve and sign the Quotation & Accreditation Agreement and pay your invoice within 30 days of its receipt.

-Centres applying for accreditation are required to submit documentation in advance of the inspection.
+Centres are required to submit documentation in advance of the inspection.
 This documentation is requested so that the inspectors can understand the centre's activity and organisation and also to check compliance with some of the standards before the on-site visit.

 The documents are submitted in a pre-formatted .ZIP file that contains folders for the various types of documents to email@example.com.
 The file and instructions can be downloaded below.